-The LA recognises that there are various approaches to home education which are equally valid and that learning can take place in a variety of environments, not just the family home.
-The LA will aim to respect and understand parent’s philosophies and individual approaches to education to promote mutual positive and trusting relationships.
+We recognise that there are various approaches to home education which are equally valid, and that learning can take place in a variety of environments, not just the family home.
+We will aim to respect and understand parent’s philosophies and individual approaches to education, to promote mutual positive and trusting relationships.

-If a child has never been to school, parents do not have to seek permission to educate at home, nor are they expected to take the initiative in informing the local authority.
-It is always helpful, however, if parents do notify the LA when a child is being home educated.
+If a child has never been to school, parents do not have to seek permission to educate at home.
+Nor are they expected to take the initiative in informing us.
+It is always helpful, however, if parents do notify us when a child is being home educated.

 If a child is being withdrawn from a mainstream school, parents are legally required to write to the school clearly stating that they will be taking full responsibility for their child’s education at home.
-The child can then be de-registered from the school roll.
-The school must inform the LA if a child is removed from a school roll to be home educated.
+The child can then be deregistered from the school roll.
+The school must inform us if a child is removed from a school roll to be home educated.

-Once the LA have been made aware of a child being home educated then a welcome letter and form will be sent to the parent/carer asking them to provide details about the education that they are intending to provide.
-The LA recognises that in the early stages parents may not have firm plans and that things may change as home education becomes more established.
+Once we have been made aware of a child being home educated, then a welcome letter and form will be sent to the parent/carer asking them to provide details about the education that they are intending to provide.
+We recognise that in the early stages, parents may not have firm plans and that things may change as home education becomes more established.

-Parents who choose not to meet with the LA can opt to communicate via letter, email or telephone instead.
+Parents who choose not to meet with us can opt to communicate via letter, email or telephone instead.
 SHE would like parents to keep in touch but cannot insist on regular contact.